javiergusart/securing-public-database-nist-sp800-30/README.md

 This portfolio project was completed as part of the Google Cybersecurity Professional Certificate.
 It demonstrates practical risk analysis using NIST SP 800-30 Rev. 1 to secure a public database server in an e-commerce scenario, with actionable security recommendations.

 The project documents the process of identifying and mitigating risks associated with a publicly accessible database server for an e-commerce company.
 The assessment follows the NIST SP 800-30 Rev. 1 risk management framework and demonstrates how to communicate technical risks and actionable recommendations to business stakeholders.

 ---

+## Scenario

+The e-commerce company relies on a remote database server to store sensitive business and customer information.
+Employees worldwide access the server to query data for customer insights and business operations.
+However, the server has been publicly accessible since the company’s launch, allowing unrestricted access from any location.
+This configuration introduces significant vulnerabilities, including the risk of data exfiltration by competitors, Denial of Service (DoS) attacks by hackers, and accidental or malicious data alteration by privileged users.

+For example, a competitor could exploit the server’s public access to extract valuable customer data, gaining an unfair advantage in the market.
+Similarly, an outsider could launch a DoS attack, disrupting business operations and preventing employees from accessing critical data.
+Additionally, a compromised privileged user account could lead to the deletion or alteration of critical business information, impacting the company’s ability to function effectively.

+---